 Advantages of a Florida short sale?

 There are financial incentives for homeowners as well.
-There are additional fees and costs to both the borrower and lenders which are mitigated when doing a short sale.
-In addition, many banks are offering their own financial incentives to do sell your home via short sale, anywhere from 1,000 to 35,000 dollars depending on the institution.
+There are additional fees and costs to both the borrower and lender which are mitigated when doing a short sale.
+In addition, banks may offer financial incentives to sell your home via short sale.

 So how do I qualify?